TNR Information for Feral Cats

 Cats will need to be transported in traps.

 Cats should be trapped no more than 48 hours before your appointment.
 You MUST have an appointment before you begin trapping.

 Locate a feral cat trap.
 We recommend traps with a front door that activates the trap and a backdoor that can be easily opened (but also easily locked).
 The best size for a cat is at least 30”x36”x12”.
 Slightly smaller is acceptable, too, but cats will spend several days in the trap so bigger is better.
 Make sure you can pick up and handle the trap.

-Traps can be borrowed from local groups such as St Louis Feral Cat Outreach or the APA.
+Traps can be borrowed from local groups such as St Louis Feral Cat Outreach.